A

 -

-Transfiguration of Jesus, alternate site is Mount Hermon (Matt.
+Transfiguration of Jesus (alternate site is Mount Hermon) (Matt.
 17:1–21; Mark 9:2–13; Luke 9:28–36; 2 Pet.
 1:16–18)

-Temple Mount & Temple, Israel / Solomon's Temple / Temple of Zerubbabel / Herod's Temple / The Noble Sanctuary / Jehovah-jireh: Platform plaza built on Mount Moriah (sometimes referred to as Mount Zion) in Jerusalem | Housed the two Jewish temples: the Temple of Solomon and the Temple of Zerubbabel (rebuilt by Herod) | Currently houses the Dome of the Rock and al-Aqsa Mosque
+Temple Mount / Solomon's Temple / Temple of Zerubbabel / Herod's Temple / The Noble Sanctuary / Jehovah-jireh - E8 Platform plaza built on Mount Moriah (sometimes referred to as Mount Zion) in Jerusalem | Housed the two Jewish temples: the Temple of Solomon and the Temple of Zerubbabel (rebuilt by Herod) | Currently houses the Dome of the Rock and al-Aqsa Mosque

-Wikipedia | Bible Dictionary | Bible Photographs | BLB | Bible Map
+Wikipedia | Bible Dictionary | Bible Photographs | Elevation | Bible Maps | Google Maps

 -